docker/docs/single-sign-on/configure/index.md

 ## Step one: Add and verify your domain

-1. Sign in to Docker Hub, navigate to the Organization page and select your organization or company.
+1. Sign in to Docker Hub, navigate to the **Organization** page and select your organization or company.
-2. Select **Settings** and then **Security**.
+2. Select **Settings**.
 3. Select **Add Domain** and continue with the on-screen instructions to add the TXT Record Value to your domain name system (DNS).

     >**Note**
     >
     > Format your domains without protocol or www information, for example, yourcompany.com.
 This should include all email domains and subdomains users will use to access Docker.
 Public domains such as gmail.com, outlook.com, etc aren’t permitted.
 Also, the email domain should be set as the primary email.

-4. Once you have waited 72 hours for the TXT Record verification, you can then select **Verify** next to the domain you've added, and follow the instructions.
+4. Once you have waited 72 hours for the TXT Record verification, you can then select **Verify** next to the domain you've added, and follow the on-screen instructions.

 ![verify-domain](../images/verify-domain.png){: width="700px" }